JKTKops/grape1-programs/secd/BYTECODE.md

 `MATCH` operates as `MATCHD`, except that `LO` is always `0` if `T` is a field of an immediate object, and `16` if `T` is an object's tag.
 The value `N` is the number of labels in the table.
+The value of `N` is not used for any checks -- it is provided for the sake of disassemblers, program verifiers, or other kinds of program analyzers.
 No default label is given as the match must be statically proven to be complete.
 (For an ML-style language, the compiler can insert code to invoke an error routine for cases un-matched in the source program.)
-The padding aligns to a 2-mod-4 byte offset rather than 0-mod-4, so that the addresses in the table will be 4-byte aligned.
+Since `N` may be ignored by interpreters, it is not subject to alignment restrictions; `N` occurs before the padding, then the padding aligns to a 0-mod-4 byte offset as for `MATCHD`.

 Consider the ML function
 ```ml